Canalmap is a Free online map of the canals and waterways of Britain

 The map is constantly being revised and improved and I don't suppose it will ever be "finished".

 Using The Map

 You can zoom in and out of the map using a mouse wheel or the + and - buttons at the top left of the map.

 The square symbol below the + and - will make the map full screen.

 The arrow symbol will, if you have a GPS receiver attached, (most tablets and smart phones) centre your location on the map and follow your movements.

 The symbol at the top right of the map will allow you to use different base maps and to switch the canalmap overlay on or off.

 The symbol below that will enable the selection of the type of icons displayed.
-(Marker type or Canal depending on which map you are viewing)

 The map is a work in progress and may be updated/added to often.